jfrog/jfrog-cli/documentation/CLI-for-JFrog-Xray.md

 #### Authenticating with Username and Password

-To authenticate yourself using your Xray login credentials, either configure your credentials once using the_jfrog c add_ command or provide the following option to each command.
+To authenticate yourself using your Xray login credentials, either configure your credentials once using the_jf c add_ command or provide the following option to each command.

 |     |     |
 | --- | --- |